2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 Grief asks for a particular kind of intimacy.
 It is inexpressible, yet it demands expression.
 When someone experiences profound loss, language often fails.
 It can feel impossible to be met by another person—emotionally, physically, spiritually—at the depth of that pain.

 Porter, meanwhile, is not completely absent.
 He is struggling in his own way to return to the family—to repair what he cannot articulate.
 He senses Beada’s distance and perceives the presence of a third party but misidentifies both her motivation and the person.
-As Beada, Porter, and Father Sean collide and retreat, as they deal with their own aftershocks, each must confront what they truly want and what they are willing to sacrifice to get it.
+As Beada, Porter, and Father Sean collide and retreat, as they deal with the aftershocks of their actions, each must confront what they truly want and what they are willing to sacrifice to get it.

 How does the 1993 small-town setting shape the story?

 If not set in 1993, the novel could not have unfolded as does.
 Without the internet, mobile phones, or social media, distance carried real weight.
 Porter, living abroad in Bangkok, cannot easily bridge the gap with his children in Minnesota.
-Communication requires effort and delay.
+Communication requires effort and is often untimely.
 Silence lingers longer, and so do secrets.
 Geographic cures are more effective because emotional separation is inherent in long distances.

 For the children, their father’s life in Bangkok feels mysterious, almost mythic, on one hand, but on the other, so far away as to have no real meaning or impact on their own lives, a feeling that extends to their father himself.

-The other significant part of the 1990s setting is that the kids grow up and make decisions in relatively privacy that doesn’t seem to exist for teens anymore.
-Emilee’s choices about school and Barry’s unusually mature relationship with an older girl develop without the constant visibility and scrutiny that adolescents are hard-pressed to avoid today.
+The other significant part of the 1990s setting is that the kids grow up and make decisions in relatively privacy, something that doesn’t seem to exist for teens anymore.
+Emilee’s choices about school and Barry’s unusually mature relationship with an older girl develop without the constant visibility and scrutiny that now seems inherent to adolescent lives.

 What role does storytelling play today, especially for women’s voices?

-To me, storytelling remains what it has always been: shared experience, both escape and homecoming.
+To me, storytelling remains what it has always been: sharing an experience that can provide an escape or a homecoming for others.
 It transports us into another consciousness while deepening our own.

 Literature and film that center women’s experiences—and pass measures like the Bechdel-Wallace Test—expand that space further.
 When readers encounter complex female protagonists, they internalize broader definitions of leadership, strength, and vulnerability.
 Storytelling doesn’t replace policy or activism, but it shapes the emotional landscape in which those forces operate.
 It builds empathy, and empathy precedes change.